shaktimann/TestAddressBook/DevOps.md

 ## Teams specifics and Future Work

 Backend Team 3 - The team proposes to use RabbitMQ to build a notification service.
-As they progress and make a final decision on this, we'll begin to look into providing the with MQ services.
+As they progress and make a final decision on this, we'll begin to look into providing them with MQ services.

 Backend Team 4 - The team proposes to use RabbitMQ to build a notification service.
 They have also mentioned using Redis as optional for caching.
 As they progress and make a final decision on this, we'll provide them with required services.